qca/boardfarm/docs/ELK_SETUP.md

 ### Specifying an index pattern in Kibana

 When visiting the Kibana webinterface for the first time, you'll have to specify an index pattern so Kibana knows which logfiles to analyze.
-BoardFarm stores its data in the format boardfarm-<yyyy-mm-dd>, so we'll tell Kibana to use 'boardfarm-\*' as the index pattern.
+BoardFarm stores its data in the format boardfarm-\<yyyy.mm.dd>, so we'll tell Kibana to use 'boardfarm-\*' as the index pattern.
 Kibana should then automatically recognize your existing database entries and suggest '@timestamp' as the time-field name.
 Click 'create' and you're good to go.
 You should now see a table with a number of fields, e.g. 'board_type' or 'tests_total'.